Subscription billing

 Overview of the ARL

-Enacted in 2010 and amended as recently as 2021, the California automatic renewal law (California Business and Professions Code § 17600) protects consumers from being enrolled in subscription billing plans without explicit consent, and is among the country’s strictest automatic renewal laws.
+California’s automatic renewal law (California Business and Professions Code § 17600) protects consumers from being enrolled in subscription billing plans without explicit consent, and is among the country’s strictest automatic renewal laws.

 The California automatic renewal statutes do not apply to the following businesses: